mantidproject/mantidimaging/_sources/user_guide/quick_start.rst.txt

 The main window allows you to view the currently loaded image stacks and gives access to operations and reconstruction tools.

-Read more about using and navigating in the :ref:`Image view`.
+Read more about using and navigating in the :ref:`image-view`.

 Operations
 ##########